Profile information Member settings

 The Data Protection Act 2018 (DPA) is designed to regulate the use of personal data by businesses and other organisations.
 The DPA is the main legislation implementing the UK General Data Protection Regulations (GDPR).

-Anyone processing personal data must ensure that it is:
+This legislation requires that anyone processing personal data ensures that it is:

 • used fairly, lawfully and in a transparent manner